 - Once the face was completely traced, I used a pizza cutting wheel to cut the face out.
 And then I painted it red and yellow using slightly diluted red and yellow food coloring.

 - After that, I used my black edible marker to draw out all the lines again.
 This was how the Darth Maul looked like upon completion.
 I let him rest aside to set :

 Making the fondant lightsaber

 - Next, I made the lightsaber.
-The saber was formed by hand in white and red.
+The saber was formed in fondant, by hand in white and red.